AbdAlghaniAlbiek/MovieTube/README.md

 * the user can interact with the movies like (like, dislike, comment, favourite or rating it).

 ## Screenshots
-> To see all screen shots you can go [there.](https://github.com/AbdAlghaniAlbiek/MovieTube/tree/master/MovieTube/Assets/Screenshots)
+> To see all screenshots you can go [there.](https://github.com/AbdAlghaniAlbiek/MovieTube/tree/master/MovieTube/Assets/Screenshots)
 <p align="center">
   <img src="https://github.com/AbdAlghaniAlbiek/MovieTube/blob/master/MovieTube/Assets/Screenshots/SignUp.jpg">
 </p>